jolie-mcdonnell/llm_trader/README.md

 # **llm_trader**

-**llm_trader** is an automated stock trading program that leverages the power of large language models (LLMs), like GPT, to make real-time investment decisions based on recent news.
+**llm_trader** is an automated stock trading program that leverages the power of large language models (GPT), to make real-time investment decisions based on recent news.
 The program scrapes stock-related news headlines from **Google News** and **Finnhub**, processes them using GPT to generate short-term investment strategies (Buy, Sell, Do Nothing), and then executes the trades through the **Alpaca API**.

 The trading strategy is based on [Can ChatGPT Forecast Stock Price Movements?
 Return Predictability and Large Language Models](https://arxiv.org/abs/2304.07619) by Alejandro Lopez-Lira and Yuehua Tang.